GaloisInc/BESSPIN-chipyard/README.md

 4. `git checkout ssith-lmco; git pull`
 5. `./scripts/init-submodules-no-riscv-tools-nolog.sh`
 6. `make -f Makefile.lmco patch` --> Make sure the patch applies successfully before continuing
-7. `cd ~/firesim/deploy` --> Edit `config_build.ini` and `config_build_recipes.ini` as described in the link in Step 1 to build a `CloudGFERocketConfig`
+7. `cd ~/firesim/deploy` --> Edit `config_build.ini` and `config_build_recipes.ini` as described in the link in Step 1 to build a configuration based on `CloudGFERocketConfig`
 8. `firesim buildafi`

-Once the LMCO patch has been applied, all future `Rocket` builds will contain the Hard pipeline by default.
+Once the LMCO patch has been applied, all future Rocket-based builds will contain the Hard pipeline by default.

 # Building a HARD-enabled Rocket core (non-FireSim)